Herpes simplex research: Notable progress

+Oncolytic

 Herpes has been used in research with HeLa cells to determine its ability to assist in the treatment of malignant tumors.
 A study conducted using suicide gene transfer by a cytotoxic approach examined a way to eradicate malignant tumors.
 Gene therapy is based on the cytotoxic genes that directly or indirectly kill tumor cells regardless of its gene expression.
 In this case the study uses the transfer of the Herpes simplex virus type I thymidine kinase (HSVtk) as the cytotoxic gene.
 Hela cells were used in these studies because they have very little ability to communicate through gap junctions.
 The Hela cells involved were grown in a monolayer culture and then infected with the HSV virus.
 The HSV mRNA was chosen because it is known to share characteristics with normal eukaryotic mRNA.

 The HSVtk expression results in the phosphorylation of drug nucleoside analogues; in this case the drug ganciclovir, an antiviral medication used to treat and prevent cytomegaloviruses, converts it into the nucleoside analogue triphosphates.
 Once granciclovir is phosphorylated through HSV-tk it is then incorporating DNA strands when the cancer cells are multiplying.
 The nucleotide from the ganciclovir is what inhibits the DNA polymerization and the replication process.
 This causes the cell to die via apoptosis.

 Apoptosis is regulated with the help of miRNAs, which are small non-coding RNAs that negatively regulate gene expression.
 These miRNAs play a critical role in developing the timing, differentiation and death of cells.
 The miRNAs effect on apoptosis has affected cancer development by the regulation of cell proliferation, as well as cell transformation.
 Avoidance of apoptosis is critical for the success of malignant tumors, and one way for miRNAs to possibly influence cancer development is to regulate apoptosis.
 In order to support this claim, Hela cells were used for the experiment discussed.

 The cytotoxic drug used, ganciclovir, is capable of destroying via apoptosis transduced cells and non-transduced cells from the cellular gap junction.
 This technique is known as the "bystander effect," which has suggested to scientists that the effect of some therapeutic agents may be enhanced by diffusion through gap junctional intercellular communication (GJIC) or cell coupling.
 GJIC is an important function in the maintaining of tissue homeostasis and it is a critical factor in balance of cells dying and surviving.

 When Hela cells were transfected with the HSV-tk gene, and were then put in a culture with nontransfected cells, only the HSV-tk transfected Hela cells were killed by the granciclovir, leaving the nonviral cells unharmed.
 The Hela cells were transfected with the encoding for the gap junction protein connexin 43 (Cx43) to provide a channel that permits ions and other molecules to move between neighboring cells.
 Both Hela cells with the HSV-tk and without the HSV-tk were destroyed.
 This result has led to the evidence needed to state that the bystander effect in the HSV-tk gene therapy is possibly due to the Cx-mediated GJIC.